Classes and Groups

 Upcoming offerings to connect you to practice and community

-Classes on meditation, Zen, and contemplative spirituality are offered throughout the year on Tuesday or Thursday evenings.
+Classes on meditation, Zen, and contemplative spirituality are offered throughout the year.

 Monthly Mindfulness Practice Group